givingwu/vue-mfe/README.md

 - [ ] unit test cases
 - [x] deploy docs by vuepress & netlify
-- [ ] update docs with newest features
+- [x] update docs with newest features
 - [x] publish package to npm registry

 ## Thanks

 If it has any help or inspiration, please give me a star to lights up my days.
-And if you have any confusing problem just make an issue, i'll fix or answer it when i see that.
+And if you have any confusing problem just make an issue, I'll fix or answer it when I see that.